The Upland Soul

 This is a lek, the ancestral breeding grounds of the sage grouse.
 They return to this exact spit of land each spring guided by some primordial memory for a chance to pass on their genetic material to a choosy hen.
 Often likened to the mean strut of a big tom… but much more arcane.
 This is also the time of year where science occurs, and lekking grouse are carefully counted.

-We know that ravens are the most significant depredators of eggs, with some areas now holding over 1,600% as many ravens compared to their historical numbers.
+We know that ravens are, in general, the most impactful depredators of eggs, with some areas now holding over 1,600% as many ravens compared to their historical numbers.
 Due to federal red tape surrounding these “migratory” birds, they exist largely unchecked.
 Fences and telecom lines — anthropogenic structures — as well as encroaching junipers provide perfect perches for avian predators that were never there historically.

 Coyotes numbers are up too, bolstered by that manmade edge habitat that works so well for them.
 Runaway populations of feral horses pound natural springs and wet meadows, and strip vital forage down to the root.
 The meadows degrade, become channelized, and disappear entirely.
 Prolonged drought hammers food sources and reproductive vitality of the animals.
 Roads fracture the sagebrush sea and in many places solar panels completely replace it.